THE ERICH S. GRUEN PRIZE

 Support the Gruen Fund

 SCS has established the Gruen Fund to support this important new prize.
-The initial value of the prize will be $500 and will be funded by spendable Annual Giving donations while SCS raises funds for an endowment to sustain the prize over the long term.
-It is hoped that fundraising will be sufficient to increase the value of the prize after the first five years.
-All other funds raised in this fiscal year will be invested in the endowment for long-term support of the prize.
+Thanks to the generosity of donors, the prize is now $1,000.
+You can donate to the endowment for long-term support of the prize.
 Donations can be made via this online form on the SCS website.
 SCS is a 501(c)3 public charity and donations may be tax deductible.

 About Erich Gruen